SuperVK/sparse-image-repr-bep/bep.typ

 == Kaji-Ochiai parameterization

 As we cannot use the default Lie algebra $aff$ from the Lie group $Aff^+$ as $V$, we will need to look to a bit further.
-We adapt the findings from @kaji_concise_2016, where they describe a parameterization for $Aff^+(RR^3)$.
+We adapt the findings from @kaji_concise_2016, where they describe a parameterization for $Aff^+(RR^3)$, which has a similiar roles as the Lie algebra.
 This parameterization is for 3D affine transformation, it starts from what is essentially the Lie algebra but constructs a different surjective mapping than the exponential onto the group (but still closely related).
 We will simplify this parametrization to 2 dimensions.